Windjabber/speak-easy/README.md

+## Speakeasy

+We make presentations in one click, all you have to do is speak.
+Making slideshows is a painful process that always seems to go wrong.
+All with visualisations to keep people interested.

 ## Inspiration

 The motivation behind this project was reducing people's dependence on slides when presenting, while providing an engaging visual aid.
 We get into bad habits with a pre-prepared slide deck: We're less dynamic, more wooden and are oh so tempted to glimpse at the slides.
 We also have a tendency to put too much information on a slide.